AlexisW42/rock-paper-scisor/README.md

 # rock-paper-scisor
  Implementation of grade-school classic “rock paper scissors”.
-Using HTML, CSS pure and Vanilla JavaScript
+Using HTML, CSS and Vanilla JavaScript